 When the pipeline grows and the pressure for pace increases there are several expected outcomes:

-- Patching and tactical decision-making
+- Patching and tactical decision-making for fires in offices

 - Lack of visibility into real issues and a “hidden backlog” of problems that haven’t yet surfaced